MiningHQ/bootcamp/bootcamp_en/welcome.md

 We'll cover topics such as:

 1. What are coins and tokens
+2. Terms you should know
-2. Blockchains, daemons and network nodes
+3. Blockchains, daemons and network nodes
-3. Wallets and exchanges
+4. Wallets and exchanges
-4. Mining algorithms, rewards, pools and hashrates
+5. Mining algorithms, rewards, pools and hashrates
-5. How MiningHQ makes mining easier
+6. How MiningHQ makes mining easier

 It will take you around 15 minutes to work through the bootcamp.
 Once you're done with the bootcamp, feel free to continue to the MiningHQ help sections to understand the concepts behind MiningHQ a bit better.